Compact disc? HA! That will never catch on!

 From Providence to El Cairo

-The story is well written, although concluded hastily; managing to both make sense and enticing the player to think of Nyarlathotep coming back with the help of Osiris and Thoth.
-Naturally, you won’t meet any of them but still, the mythology is well researched and the dialogues, while long, never overstay their welcome.
+The back of the box advertises “original 1920s materials from Thomas Cook”, so I guess the educational intent is still intact, even in its final form.
+The original Daughter release went as far as to include a tabletop RPG designed as a prequel; too bad they forgot to include an actual RPG in the game, besides the character creation screen.
+The story is suprisingly well written, although concluded hastily; managing to both make sense and enticing the player to think of the actual possibility of Lovecraftian entity Nyarlathotep coming back with the help of Osiris and Thoth.
+Naturally, the player won’t meet any of the evil divinities but still, the mythology is well researched and the dialogues, while pretty long (especially for the time, many reviews criticized them), never overstay their welcome.

 So, which version would be the one to seek out and play today?

 That is a difficult question to answer, since both games end up being quite fascinating but different experiences, both for the wrong and right reasons.
 Still they do seem to have one thing in common: promising much and delivering little.
 Truth be told, in the CD version I found no actual deaths (or permadeaths) nor technical problems of sorts, at least.
 In the end, The Scroll is the same game as Daughter for a good 70%, sharing the main plot and most of the characters, along with the gameplay.
 Too bad about the disappearing art.
 But is it fair to say they provide the same experience?
 Of course not.
 Still, if one wanted to start somewhere in this horrific trip through Egypt, The Scroll would be my personal recommendation.